Skip to main content

 CREATE EXTENSION IF NOT EXISTS plpgsql;

-High Availability usage and databases
+High Availability and Databases

 Redis

-GitGuardian currently supports Redis 6 and 7.
+GitGuardian currently supports Redis 6 and 7, with Redis 7 being the recommended version.

 Kubernetes for Existing Clusters